Nilhcem/nilhcem.github.io/_posts/2017-02-09-android-things-remote-car.md

 # From blinking an LED to building a remote toy car in the same blog post?
 Are you even serious?

 Now you know how to turn an LED on and off via the GPIO API, you can create a remote car! *Seriously!*
-Before explaining the similarities between an LED and a remote car, let's buy some fun stuff
+Before explaining the similarities between an LED and a car with 2 DC motors, let's buy some fun stuff

 #### Buying a Car Chassis Kit